 Interviewing is difficult for everyone, but it’s particularly challenging for introverts.
-Building rapport with people quickly and getting them to like you plays a big role in how well your interview begins and it sets the tone for the rest of the meeting.
 For many people, this can create a real barrier between you and your dream job.
-If interviewing is stressful for you—don’t worry, 99% of people (introverts or not) feel the same way.
+If it's stressful for you—don’t worry, 99% of people (introverts or not) feel the same way.
 But, if you struggle to talk to people in general or feel you’re not able to easily connect with people you don’t know, then you’re going to need some help.
 Here are 5 interview tips to help you come out of your shell and have an easier time talking about yourself:

 1. Get a Morale Boost from Family & Friends

-Go right to the people who know you best and ask for some compliments.
-If your best friend says you’re a great listener and your dad says you’re always someone who always finishes what you start, take note of that.
-This is a great way to boost your confidence and it will also help you begin to think about your strengths and how to incorporate them into an interview.
+Go right to the people who know you best and ask for a compliment.
+If your best friend says you’re a great listener and your spouse says you’re always someone who always finishes what you start, take note of that.
+Finding out what others value about you is a great way to boost your confidence and it will also help you think about your strengths and how to incorporate them into an interview.

 2. Prepare Ice Breaker Questions & Responses for Common Talking Points